dariopalladino/open-webui-pipelines/README.md

 # Building Open WebUI Pipelines
+A pipeline fully integrated with Fabric Patterns that returns the full, detailed youtube transcript summarizations in English or Italian of a passed in youtube url.

 ## Ground knowledge
 Welcome to **Pipelines**, an [Open WebUI](https://github.com/open-webui) initiative.
 Pipelines bring modular, customizable workflows to any UI client supporting